densify-quick-start/helm-optimize-resources/README.md

 - Densify account, which is provided with a Densify subscription or through a free trial (https://www.densify.com/service/signup)
 - Linux/Windows client machine with kubectl and helm v3 installed and configured

-**WINDOWS ONLY - Special Requirements**

-if you intend on using a Windows client, it is recommended that you install the plugin from WSL or MinGW64
+**WINDOWS ONLY - Special Requirements** if you intend on using a Windows client, it is recommended that you install the plugin from WSL, MinGW64 or GIT Bash.
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [Mingw-w64](http://mingw-w64.org/doku.php/start)
 - [GIT Bash](https://gitforwindows.org/)